-CLTWater and 311 partner with many agencies to aid in the process of verifying customer billing information, submitting commitments for payments, and subsequently making payments or providing loans on the customer's behalf.
+Charlotte Water and 311 partners with non-profit agencies to aid in the process of verifying customer billing information, submitting commitments for payments, and subsequently making payments or providing loans on the customer's behalf.
+The program does not apply to multi-family customers.